 1. Access to a wider, more diverse talent pool

-Ban the Box opens employers to a wide range of skills and experiences which can help to address skills shortages and support efforts to increase diversity.
+Ban the Box opens employers to a wide range of skills and experiences that can help to address skills shortages and support efforts to increase diversity.
+A government survey1 has shown that 81 per cent of businesses felt that employing ex-offenders had helped their business.
 See our construction impact story

 2. Access to valuable employees

 Organisations that actively employ ex-offenders say they make reliable, hard-working employees.
 One national high street brand reports an 83% retention rate for ex-offenders, much higher than for the rest of their workforce.

 Ricoh UK estimates each person it recruits directly through Ban the Box and its work in prisons saves the company £390.10.

 4. Reputational benefits

 More than three out of four people think that businesses employing ex-offenders are making a positive contribution to society and would be comfortable buying from a business that employs ex-offenders